Lemoncode/svelte-workshop/02-reactivity-order/README.md

 - Let's start the project again and check that the layout starts to look nicer.

-- Is time prepare the edit mode:
+- Is time to prepare the edit mode:

-_./src/order.svelte_
+_./src/components/order.svelte_

 ```diff
  {#each order.itemCollection as item, index}